Sora (bird)

-The sora's breeding habitat is marshes throughout much of North America.
-They nest in a well-concealed location in dense vegetation.
-The female usually lays 10 to 12 eggs, sometimes as many as 18, in a cup built from marsh vegetation.
-The eggs do not all hatch together.
-Both parents incubate and feed the young, who leave the nest soon after they hatch and are able to fly within a month.

 They migrate to the southern United States and northern South America.
-Sora is a very rare vagrant to western Europe, where it can be confused with spotted crake.
+The sora is a very rare vagrant to western Europe, where it can be confused with spotted crake.
 However, the latter species always has spotting on the breast. a streaked crown stripe, and a different wing pattern.

 Soras forage while walking or swimming.
 They are omnivores, eating seeds, insects and snails.
 Although soras are more often heard than seen, they are sometimes seen walking near open water.
 They are fairly common, despite a decrease in suitable habitat in recent times.
 The call is a slow whistled ker-whee, or a descending whinny.
-The use of call broadcasts greatly increases the chances of hearing a sora.
-Call broadcasts can also increase the chances of seeing a sora, as they will often investigate the source of the call.

 Taxonomy

 The sora was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 He placed it with the rails in the genus Rallus and coined the binomial name Rallus carolinus.
 Linnaeus based his description on the "little American water hen" that George Edwards had described and illustrated in 1750 from a specimen collected near the Hudson Bay.
 Linnaeus also cited Mark Catesby who had described the "soree" in his The Natural History of Carolina, Florida and the Bahama Islands.
 The sora is now placed in the genus Porzana that was erected in 1816 by the French ornithologist Louis-Pierre Vieillot.
 The genus name is derived from Venetian terms for small rails, the specific epithet refers to the Carolina Colony.
-The common name "Sora" is probably taken from a Native American language.
+The common name "Sora" is probably derived from a Native American language.
 The species in monotypic: no subspecies are recognised.